kyrylomyr/WpfAsyncPack/README.md

     parameter => !LoadCitiesCommand.IsExecuting());
 ```

-It is also possible to pass the method that accepts a cancellation token:
+There are several constructor overloads to create the command that accepts a parameter and/or cancellation token or not.
+For example, the command with cancellation token:

 ```csharp
 IAsyncCommand UpdateWeatherCommand = new AsyncCommand(